Table of Contents

 That said, you may wish to alter your harvest time based on the kind of high you’re trying to achieve.
 The earlier you harvest, the more of an energetic, buzzing kind of high you will get.
 Harvest later, and you’ll get a relaxing high.

-Still not sure when to harvest?
+Still not sure when to harvest to get bigger buds outdoors?
 Have a look at the trichomes.
 If you’re new to growing marijuana plants, understand that trichomes are tiny drops of white resin that appear on the buds.
 You’ve likely seen them at some point or another, although you may not have actually known what they were.

 Trichomes are essential for bud development, as this is where cannabinoids come from.